Bayesian inference of the incompressibility, skewness and kurtosis of nuclear matter from empirical pressures in relativistic heavy-ion collisions: Approach

-To calculate the posterior PDFs of $K_0$ and $J_0$ as well as their correlation function within the standard Bayesian approach, we use the Metropolis-Hastings algorithm \cite{Metropolis53,Hastings70} in our Markov-Chain Monte Carlo (MCMC) sampling.
-The posterior probability $P({\cal M}(K_0,J_0)|D)$ that a realization ${\cal M}(K_0,J_0)$ of our parametric SNM EOS describes correctly the data set denoted by $D$ can be formulated as
+To calculate the posterior PDFs of $K_0$, $J_0$ and $Z_0$ as well as their correlation functions within the standard Bayesian approach, we use the Metropolis-Hastings algorithm \cite{Metropolis53,Hastings70} in our Markov-Chain Monte Carlo (MCMC) sampling.
+The posterior probability $P({\cal M}(K_0,J_0,Z_0)|D)$ that a realization ${\cal M}(K_0,J_0,Z_0)$ of our parametric SNM EOS describes correctly the empirical pressures from heavy-ion reactions denoted by $D$ can be formulated as

-where $C$ is a normalization constant and $P({\cal M}(K_0,J_0))$ stands for the prior probability distribution function of the model parameters $K_0$ and $J_0$.
-We sample the latter uniformly between their minimum and maximum values given in Table \ref{tab:prior} according to
+where $C$ is a normalization constant and $P({\cal M}(K_0,J_0,Z_0))$ stands for the prior probability distribution function of the model parameters $K_0$, $J_0$ and $Z_0$.
+In the present work, as the default option we adopt the Gaussian form for the prior distributions of each parameter and the final prior is a product of the Gaussian distributions of the three parameters, i.e.,

+where $\mathrm{Av}_i$ and $\sigma_i$ are the averages and variances of the three parameters, respectively, and are given in Table \ref{tab:priornew}. $P_i$ with $i=1,2,3$ denotes $K_0$, $J_0$ and $Z_0$, respectively, and is generated randomly between their minimum and maximum values given in Table \ref{tab:priornew} according to